Example 1: Social Media Users (Beginner Level - 1,200 words)

 Annotation:

 CONCLUSION (180 words): Synthesizes all three approaches.
 Notes no "best" approach depends on personality, course load, life circumstances.
-Encourages conscious strategy selection based on self-awareness.
+Encourages conscious strategy selection based on self awareness.

 Annotation: